QuantConnect/Lean/README.md

  - Directory where Lean Data is located "Lean/Data".
  - Resolution of the QuantQuote data.

+## Oanda Downloader ##

+Download data directly from the Oanda database using your personal access token.
+The downloader will save the information to your FX directory.

   [1]: https://lean.quantconnect.com "Lean Open Source Home Page"
   [2]: https://lean.quantconnect.com/docs "Lean Documentation"
   [3]: https://github.com/QuantConnect/Lean/archive/master.zip